 Abstract:

-The photothrombotic model was used to induce medial prefrontal cortex (mPFC) ischemia.
+Methods: The photothrombotic model was used to induce medial prefrontal cortex (mPFC) ischemia.
 ACS were prepared by intracardiac puncture of C57BL/6 mice using special ACS syringes.
-After blood incubation, the sample was centrifuged, and the serum was analyzed with ELISA kits to quantified the levels of IL-1RA and IGF-I. The ischemic animals received 48 µl intranasal ACS in the periods of two times a day, once a day, or once every other day for one week.
+After blood incubation, the sample was centrifuged, and the serum was analyzed with ELISA kits to quantify the levels of interleukin-1 receptor antagonist (IL-1RA) and insulin-like growth factor (IGF-I).
+The ischemic animals received 48 µL intranasal ACS two times a day, once a day, or once every other day for one week.
 Behavioral tests, including the Lashley-III maze and social interaction test, were conducted following treatment administration.
-Additionally, the IGF-1, IL-1β, IL-1RA, levels, and phospho-tau/total-tau ratio were measured in the mPFC area by western blot.
+Additionally, IGF-1, IL-1β, IL-1RA levels, and phospho-tau/total-tau ratio were measured in the mPFC area by western blot.
 Histological analysis was performed to assess ischemic volume.

-The results indicated that once-daily ACS administration significantly improved spatial memory in the Lashley-III maze and showed a notable enhancement in social memory as measured by the social interaction test.
+Results: The results indicated that once-daily administration of ACS significantly improved spatial memory in the Lashley-III maze and showed a notable enhancement in social memory as measured by the social interaction test.
 In terms of molecular analysis, ACS increased the levels of IGF-1 and IL-1RA, whilst decreasing the levels of IL-1β and p-tau/total-tau ratio.

-In conclusion, post-stroke intranasal ACS administration enhances memory possibly by increasing the level of IGF-1 and attenuating inflammation through the inhibition of IL-1β signal by IL-1RA, and regulation of tau levels.
+Conclusion: In conclusion, post-stroke intranasal ACS administration enhances memory, possibly by increasing the level of IGF-1 and attenuating inflammation through the inhibition of IL-1β signal by IL-1RA, and regulation of tau levels.

 Type of Study: Original | Subject: Cellular and molecular Neuroscience